-Be it following, friending or some other term, there needs to be a way for the users of a social network to connect with each other.
-Let’s look at how we can establish new connections:
+Whether it’s called following, friending, or something else, there should be a way for the users of a social network to connect with each other.
+Let’s look at how you can help users establish new connections:

 1. Content-based connections

 Content is king, especially when it comes to growing audiences and building relationships.
 How exactly does content increase connections in a social app?
 Through users.
-Users build connections through sharing and interacting with content.
+Users build connections by sharing and interacting with content.
 However, users engage with content in different ways.
-Here are three different user types:
+Here are three different types of users:

-Explorer.
-These people like to discover content, so we should give them multiple feeds.
-One of these feeds may include only the content generated by the user’s friends, and another may feature trending content that gets promoted across the whole network.
+- Explorer.
+These people like to discover content, so you should give them multiple feeds.
+One of these feeds may include only content generated by the user’s friends, and another may feature trending content that gets promoted across the whole network.

-Talker.
+- Talker.
 You guessed it!
-These folks like talking, so implement comments to help them inject their voice into an ongoing conversation and thus get attention from others.
+These folks like talking, so implement comments to help them inject their voice into the ongoing conversation and get attention.

-Admirer.
-Do you also have friends on Facebook that like everything they see?
-That’s an aggressive type, but all of us can be admirers from time to time.
-Favorites, likes or retweets as Twitter calls them are interactions that today’s users are looking for.
-“Favoriting” other people’s content amplifies the value of the post, and can incite a person who “likes” it to connect with the post’s author.
+- Admirer.
+Do you have friends on Facebook who like everything they see?
+All of us can be admirers from time to time.
+Favorites, likes, or retweets (as Twitter calls them) are interactions that today’s users are looking for.
+Favoriting other people’s content amplifies the value of a post, and can incite a person who likes it to connect with the post’s author.

-Searcher.
-They are close to explorers but with one difference – searchers know what they are looking for.
+- Searcher.
+They’re close to explorers but with one difference – searchers know what they’re looking for.
 Hashtags are a great news feed sorting mechanism pioneered by Twitter.
-They work remarkably well for growing user following.
+They work remarkably well for growing a user following.

 Maybe connecting people can go beyond digital boundaries?
 If you’re wondering how to make a social media app and keep it in touch with reality, an event-based app might be a good option.
-Sending event invitations or using tickets as an explicit reward can be a source of revenue for a social app, and also a source of new connections for users.
-In the age of everything digital, events are a great chance for an app to move online communication into real world settings.
-One of our recent projects, a collaborative social planning app Bobber, is an excellent example of an app that is centered around events and connecting people in real life.
+Sending event invitations or using tickets as explicit rewards can be a source of revenue for a social app and also a source of new connections for users.
+In the age of everything digital, events are a great chance for an app to move online communication into real-world settings.
+One of our recent projects, the Proreel app, is centered around filming events, castings, and connecting people in real life.

 4. Social networks

 With user permission, connections can be mined from Facebook, Twitter, LinkedIn, Google+, and other popular social networks.
-Until recently, Facebook allowed app developers to retrieve friend lists.
+Previously, Facebook allowed app developers to retrieve friend lists.
 Now, however, you can only send invitations to connect to your Facebook friends who are already registered in the app.
 As a work-around, you can create a page for your app on Facebook and use it to invite people to download your app.

 5. Address book

-By connecting to an email client, an app can let users send invites to their friends (after all, social networks work best when your friends also use them)!
-The letter can include a template with text or the message can be composed by users.
+By connecting to an email client, an app can let users send invites to their friends (after all, social networks work best when friends also use them)!
+These invites can include a template with text or can be composed by users.
 Click here to see how to implement this on Android.
-For iOS apps we can use a standard
+For iOS apps, we can use a standard MFMailComposeViewController class.

 Social apps typically let users search by usernames or full names.
 But we can add filters that narrow down search results.
-The filters may include location, sex, interests, jobs, or any other information that is associated with a profile.
+These filters may include location, gender, interests, jobs, or any other information associated with a profile.

 Now that we’re through with the most important features, we can also look at other helpful functionality that a social app can include.

-The vast majority of social networks provide chats and group conversations that bring users back to the social network.
-There are a lot of third party services that can be used to develop real time chats.
+Today, messaging and chats are a must for lots of apps, not just for social networks.
+Your social network app wouldn’t be fully equipped without this feature.
+There are a lot of third-party services that can be used to develop real-time chat functionality, so you don’t necessarily have to build a messenger from scratch.
 One of these services is Layer.
-We used it in some of our recent social media app development projects, including in the Plaza app for iPhone.
-Layer allows users to talk with chat, voice, or video messaging and is really easy to integrate.
+We’ve used it in some of our recent social media app development projects, including in the Plaza app for iPhone.
+Layer allows users to talk with chat, voice, and video messaging and is really easy to integrate.

 Added value content

 This content is something that makes money on social networks.
-It can enrich profiles and offer additional functionality or advertising possibilities.
-Some of this content may get into a social app through partnerships with content providers (e.g. game developers, artists).
+Value-added content can enrich profiles and offer additional functionality or advertising possibilities.
+Some of this content may get into a social app through partnerships with content providers (game developers, artists, and others).

-You can check out Meemo.me, Picocandy, and Rokolabs for examples of added value content.
+You can check out Picocandy and Rokolabs for examples of value-added content.
 These platforms offer stickers and other virtual products.
-Most of the content providers don’t only sell stickers to you, they also get a revenue share.
-Alternatively, you can create your own custom stickers just by hiring a designer with an illustration background.
+Most content providers don’t only sell stickers; they also get a revenue share.
+Alternatively, you can create your own custom stickers.

-Your requirements for backend development should be based upon the desired performance.
+Your requirements for backend development should be based on the desired performance.
 What if you have one million users at a time?
 What kind of backend infrastructure would you need?
-We typically suggest using Ruby on Rails, or a number of MVC PHP frameworks which can speed up the development process while meeting your requirements for app performance.
+We typically suggest using Ruby on Rails, which can speed up development while meeting your performance requirements.

-Speaking of databases, you can choose between SQLite, MySQL, PostgreSQL, or NoSQL databases such as MongoDB.
-We recommend that you use MySQL or PostgreSQL for your social networking app development.
+You can choose between SQLite, MySQL, PostgreSQL, or NoSQL databases such as MongoDB.
+We recommend that you use MySQL or PostgreSQL for your social networking app.

-One more important part of the social app development is an admin panel.
-Its main purpose is support for the app’s users.
-If, for example, a user has a question about the app, he or she can address it to the project admin right from the app.
-The admin panel offers possibilities for viewing all questions and sending answers to users in real time.
-This functionality is especially important when the question is very specific and related to user’s history, personal stats, or payments.
+One more important part of social app development is building an admin panel.
+The main purpose of an admin panel is to support the app’s users.
+If, for example, a user has a question about the app, they can address it to the project admin right from the app.
+The admin panel lets app owners view all questions and send answers to users in real time.
+This functionality is especially important when a question is specific and related to a user’s history, personal data, or payments.